What You Need to Know About Rhinoplasty

 The Incision.
 Surgery of the nose is performed either using a closed procedure (where incisions are hidden inside the nose), or an open procedure (where an incision is made across the columella).
 The surgeon then raises the soft tissues that cover the nose through these incisions.
 This provides access to reshape the structure of the nose.

 The reshaping.
 Your surgeon can reduce or augment nasal structures with cartilage grafted from other areas of your body.
 These pieces of cartilage can come from the septum or occasionally from the ear or the rib cartilage.
-If the septum is deviated, it is now straightened, and the projections inside the nose are reduced to improve breathing.
+If the septum was deviated, this should straighten it.
+In addition, any projections inside the nose will be reduced to improve breathing.

 Recovering from Rhinoplasty